chikuzen/GenericFilters/readme.rst

 -----
     If input clip has some frames which sample types are float, those will not be processed.

-    In the case format is 9/10bit, Convolution/ConvolutionHV does not clamp output values.
-Thus, they may exceed the maximum of the format.
+    The output values of Convolution(HV) are clamped to [0..255](8bit format) or [0..65535](9/10/16bit format).
+In the case format is 9/10bit, they may exceed the maximum of the format.
 This is not a bug but a specification of this plugin.

 How to compile:
 ---------------